liuhankui/NIPT/README.md

-# NIPT data for GWAS of PPH
+# Main code of the pipeline for NIPT data GWAS

 # fq2bam
 ```